mortenbrudvik/GitBranchCleaner/README.md

 gitbranchcleaner.exe <git folder path>
 ```

-Will create two .bat files one for deleting local and remote branches.
+Will create two .bat files, one for deleting local and remote branches.
 Edit files before running to exclude branches that you do not want to be deleted.